MozillaFoundation/foundation.mozilla.org/foundation_cms/legacy_apps/README.md

 We also use Playwright in combination with Browserstack's [Percy](https://percy.io/) to perform visual regression testing for PRs, using `./tests/visual.spec.js` as screenshot baseline.

 Visual regression tests are run after a pull request review has been approved.

+This covers the legacy frontend.
+The redesign frontend has its own separate Playwright + Percy visual regression suite (see [frontend/redesign/README.md](../../frontend/redesign/README.md#visual-regression-testing-playwright--percy)).

 ### Accessibility tests